Aliyodaboy/Book-Notes/Lost_Islamic_History.md

 747: Abassids declared Oh testing 123 declared the official open revolt led by a mysterious figure code Abu Muslim

 Official military fight against the Umayyads began and Khurasan was taken.
 Kufa rebelled against its governor.
-750: Abassids Army completely defeat the Umayyads
+750: Abbasids Army completely defeated the Umayyads
 Members of the family were hunted and executed and Marwan was captured in Egypt.
-One of the family escaped to Andrews which is where an Umayyad emirate would last for almost 300 years separate to the Abassids.
+One of the family escaped to Andrews which is where an Umayyad emirate would last for almost 300 years separate to the Abbasids.
 765: Capital established in Baghdad which became the largest city in the world with over 1 million residents

 ### 5. Golden Age of Islam

 **Bayt ul Hikmah:**
-813 - 833: 7th Abassid Caliph Al Ma'mun put heavy emphasis on intellectual development
+813 - 833: 7th Abbasid Caliph Al Ma'mun put heavy emphasis on intellectual development
 Pros:
 1. 1st time ever scholars could gather in one place to focus, discuss and develop various sciences.
 2. Arabic being a universal language for muslim intellectuals allowed scholars from various regions to cooperate.